 Important Note: There are different application requirements for teams and individuals.
 Please be sure to fill out the appropriate application forms.
 These forms are included at the end of this PDF.
 Word versions can be downloaded at http://cbcrp.org/funding-opportunities/crc/quick-start-training.html.

-For more information or technical assistance, contact: Heather Sarantis, Women's Health Program Director, Commonweal, QuickStart@cabreastcancer.org.
+For more information or technical assistance, contact: Senaida Poole, Ph.D., Program Officer for Community Initiatives and Public Health Sciences, CBCRP; QuickStart@cabreastcancer.org.